-Money laundering thus involves transactions that have the aim of providing criminal proceeds with an ostensibly legitimate provenance.
-Since 6 December 2001 money laundering has been a criminal offence in its own right; it is not necessary to be convicted of a basic offence such as drug trafficking or trafficking of human beings.
-The Dutch Criminal Code includes the following three forms of money laundering:
+Money laundering involves carrying out transactions with the aim of providing apparently lawful origins for criminal money.
+Since December 2001, money laundering has been a criminal offence in its own right, meaning that it does not require a conviction for a predicate offence, such as drug trafficking or trafficking of human beings.